 John Hart oversees all auditing and compliance functions for Loyola Medicine and Mercy Hospital & Medical Center.
 A healthcare compliance expert, Mr. Hart previously served as clinical enterprise integrity officer for Oregon Health & Science University, also an academic medical center.
 Prior to Oregon Health, Hart was responsible for the internal audit, compliance, privacy and security functions of the UNC Health Care system (at the University of North Carolina).
 He has also worked in this field at North Carolina Baptist Hospital, Blue Cross and Blue Shield of North Carolina and for private accounting firms.
 He earned a master’s in public health from the University of North Carolina and is currently licensed as a CPA in Oregon.

-Blaine Petersen serves as chief financial officer of Loyola University Health System and Mercy Hospital & Medical Center.
+Blaine Petersen serves as chief financial officer of Loyola Medicine and Mercy Hospital & Medical Center.
 A financial healthcare executive with more than 30 years of leadership experience, he oversees all financial planning, analysis and reporting for the health system.
 Prior to joining Loyola in 2016, Mr. Petersen served as CFO of St. Alphonsus Health System in Idaho, a four-hospital network that is also a Trinity Health system.
 Earlier in his career, he worked as vice president of financial services for Catholic Health Initiatives and vice president of network services for Rocky Mountain Health Care, both in Denver, Colorado.
 Mr. Petersen also has experience as a consultant for a variety of healthcare systems, including Presbyterian Health System, Mercy Medical Center, and Adventist Health System.
 He holds a master’s degree in business administration from Westminster College, the Gore School of Business, and earned a bachelor’s degree in accounting from Indiana University.

 Ms. Price began her career as a medical-surgical nurse and earned a nursing degree from Memorial School of Nursing, a bachelor’s degree from College of St. Francis, and a master’s degree in administration from the University of Notre Dame.